sbhardwaj2708/sbhardwaj2708/README.md

 - 🤔 I’m looking for help with ...
 Core Java
 - 💬 Ask me about ...
 Whether i need help 🤣
 - 📫 How to reach me: ... sbhardwaj2708@gmail.com
 - ⚡ Fun fact: ...
-I have travelled to 15 stated in India 😊
+I have travelled to 15 states in India 😊